imShubh03/Data-Structures-and-Algorithms/README.md

 git clone https://github.com/imShubh03/data-structures-algorithms.git
 ```

-## Navigate to the desired directory and
+## 🧭Navigate to the desired directory and

 compile the C++ code using:
 ```bash